Walven/rocaBot/readme.md

-# RocaBot
+# rocaBot
-A discord bot that is also a very good boi
+A Discord bot that is also a very good boi!
+Made for the Pokémon Workshop Discord server.

-# Setup
+## Setup
-## Environment variables:
+### Environment variables:
-- TOKEN: Your discord bot user token
+- TOKEN: The Discord bot user token
-- CLIENT_ID: Your discord OAuth2 public id
+- CLIENT_ID: The Discord OAuth2 public id